nuejs/www/docs2/concepts/reactive-islands.md

 </dialog>
 ```

 Your components can either be global or specific to an application.
-Global components must be defined inside a [global directory](files-and-directories.html#deps) and application specific components are defined inside the app directory.
+Global components must be defined inside a [global directory](files-and-directories.html#deps) and application-specific components are defined inside the app directory.

-You can also have page specific components by defining them inside a page directory such as `/blog/my-blog-entry/my-entry-component.nue`.
+You can also have page-specific components by defining them inside a page directory such as `/blog/my-blog-entry/my-entry-component.nue`.

 ## Adding islands to a page